Lisa Lampanelli Loses It On Heckler Who Offered Her $100 To ‘Shut The F*ck Up’

 Another fan tweeted at Lisa and asked her to “come back out please.”

 Lampanelli, who calls herself “The Queen of Mean,” is known for her insult comedy.
-She’s also known for being a voice for the LGBT community, and consistently supports LGBT causes and fundraisers, according to Out In Jersey.
+She’s also known for being a voice for the LGBT community and consistently supports LGBT causes and fundraisers, according to Out In Jersey.

 Lisa also has connections with President Donald Trump, as she previously appeared on Celebrity Apprentice and even made it to the final four.
-She’s also roasted Trump, and described her experience doing so.
+She’s also roasted Trump and described her experience doing so.

 “[Trump] was always a gentleman to me.
 After the roasts he would hug us thereafter, give us kudos, etc. I just don’t know how he lost his sense of humor between the roasts and the White House.
 You can’t say anything about him anymore, except for maybe me because I believe he still thinks I’m kidding.”